-• Notify the teacher at least 24 hours in advance (treats must follow healthy snacks guidelines in this handbook)

-\cdot Bring the treats before dismissal.
-The treats will be passed out to students at dismissal to be consumed at home.

-- · Limit the treats to one item, treats need to be store bought in original package - · Provide individual juice box (only if drinks are going to be provided)
+- In an effort to minimize instructional interruptions Please do not send candy, cakes or cupcakes.
+Consider goodie bags with pencils, erasers or stickers.
+Do not send food items in accordance to the district wellness policy and for the safety of student allergies. - Notify the teacher at least 24 hours in advance (Must follow healthy snacks guidelines and Food & Nutrition Wellness policy) - Bring the items before dismissal.
+The items will be passed out to students at dismissal. - I Limit to one item per child in the class. - Healthy snacks need to be store bought in the original package. - Provide individual healthy juice box (only if drinks are going to be provided)